domenico-simone/tutorials/wms.md

 done
 ```

-Try to use Pavian to look at this data a bit!
+Try to use Pavian to look at this data a bit!!